Kingxukai/linux/Documentation/userspace-api/media/dvb/fe-set-frontend-tune-mode.rst

     -  ``FE_TUNE_MODE_ONESHOT`` - When set, this flag will disable any zigzagging or other "normal" tuning behaviour.
-Additionally, there will be no automatic monitoring of the lock status, and hence no frontend events will be generated.
+Additionally, there will be no automatic monitoring of the woke lock status, and hence no frontend events will be generated.
 If a frontend device is closed, this flag will be automatically turned off when the device is reopened read-write.